NicoleLehmeyer/NicoleLehmeyer/README.md

 ## Ultimately:

-Would love to work in **HSI/project management/software development/systems engineering.**
+Would love to work in **project management/software development/HSI.**

 ## Loving: